t-ceccarini/deep-b-spline-approximation/README.md

 # deep-b-spline-approximation
 A python package for bspline curve approximation using deep learning.
-Currently under construction.
+Currently under construction!

 ## Installing